 Indians Baseball Game Ticket Discounts

-Our absolute favorite ticket option is lawn seating–we love the price, we love the space and we love the flexibility it allows for our kids to enjoy the game while stretching their legs, moving around and just being kids.
+Our absolute favorite ticket option is lawn seating–we love the price, we love the space and we love the flexibility it allows for our kids to enjoy the game while stretching their legs, moving around, and just being kids.
+If you plan ahead and watch for special promotions, you’ll be able to grab a great deal on seats and even tickets that include food or get you to the game on a night when there are deep discounts on food and beverage.

 Kids Eat Free at Indians Baseball Games

-During every Sunday game, children 14 and under receive a voucher good for a hot dog, bag of chips and bottle of water with the price of admission.
+During every Sunday game, children 14 and under receive a free hot dog, bag of chips, and Capri Sun® juice pouch with the price of admission.
+And don’t forget, members of the Knot Hole Kids Club also get the opportunity to run the bases after Sunday home games.
 Add this to all of the other Kids Eat Free restaurants in Indy, and you’ve got a nice long week of dining out, but with the Kids Eat Free at Sunday baseball games deal, Sunday is the best day of the week!

 Children’s Ticket Prices at Indians Games

-Tickets start at $9 per person for the Indianapolis Indians games.
+Tickets start at $12 per person for the Indianapolis Indians games.
 Children age 2 and under are free as lap children.
-Special deals are available for 2 for 1 Tuesdays.
-For us, visiting on a Sunday for kids eat free day and sitting in the lawn seats is the most cost effective way to take our family to the game.
-For even more fun, get your kids a Knot Hole Kids Club membership.
+Special deals are available throughout the season.
+For us, visiting on a Sunday for kids eat free days and sitting in the lawn seats is the most cost-effective way to take our family to the game.
+Get your kids a Knot Hole Kids Club membership for even more fun.
 It’s such a great value!

 Taking Babies to Victory Field